MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 ## What is the virtual datacenter?

-At it's inception, the cloud was essentially a platform for hosting public-facing applications.
+In the beginning, the cloud was essentially a platform for hosting public-facing applications.
 Enterprises began to understand the value of the cloud and started to move internal line-of-business applications to the cloud.
 These types of applications brought additional security, reliability, performance, and cost considerations that required additional flexibility in the way cloud services were delivered.
 This paved the way for new infrastructure and networking services designed to provide this flexibility but also new features for scale, disaster recovery, and other considerations.

 Cloud solutions were first designed to host single, relatively isolated applications in the public spectrum.
 This approach worked well for a few years.
-Then the benefits of cloud solutions became apparent, and multiple large scale workloads were hosted on the cloud.
+Then the benefits of cloud solutions became clear, and multiple large-scale workloads were hosted on the cloud.
 Addressing security, reliability, performance, and cost concerns of deployments in one or more regions became vital throughout the life cycle of the cloud service.

 The following cloud deployment diagram shows an example of a security gap in the **red box**.
 The **yellow box** shows room for optimizing network virtual appliances across workloads.

 [![0]][0]

-The virtual datacenter (VDC) is a concept born of the necessity for scaling to support enterprise workloads while balancing the need to deal with the challenges introduced when supporting large scale applications in the public cloud.
+The virtual datacenter (VDC) is a concept born of the necessity for scaling to support enterprise workloads.
+This scale must address the challenges introduced when supporting large-scale applications in the public cloud.

-A VDC implementation doesn't just represent the application workloads in the cloud, but also the network, security, management, and infrastructure  (for example, DNS and Directory Services).
+A VDC implementation doesn't just represent the application workloads in the cloud.
+It's also the network, security, management, and infrastructure  (for example, DNS and Directory Services).
 As more and more of an enterprise's workloads move to Azure, it's important to think about the supporting infrastructure and objects these workloads are placed in.
 Thinking carefully about how resources are structured can avoid the proliferation of hundreds of "workload islands" that must be managed separately with independent data flow, security models, and compliance challenges.

-The VDC concept is a set of recommendations and best practices for implementing a collection of separate but related entities with common supporting functions, features, and infrastructure.
+The VDC concept is a set of recommendations and high-level designs for implementing a collection of separate but related entities.
+These entities often have common supporting functions, features, and infrastructure.
 By viewing your workloads through the lens of the VDC, you can realize reduced cost from economies of scale, optimized security through component and data flow centralization, along with easier operations, management, and compliance audits.

 > [!NOTE]
 > It's important to understand that the VDC is **NOT** a discrete Azure product, but the combination of various features and capabilities to meet your exact requirements.
 The VDC is a way of thinking about your workloads and Azure usage to maximize your resources and abilities in the cloud.
 It's a modular approach to building up IT services in Azure while respecting the enterprise's organizational roles and responsibilities.